 A woman standing in a blue dress with a gold chest plate that has the words "I Will" and winged head piece on a white background.
 Red text above and below one the edge of the button.

 NEWARK, N.J., U.S.A.

 JULY 21, 1896

 COPYRIGHTED 1901 THE INTER-OCEAN PUB CO.

-“I Will” was an allegorical goddess symbolizing the City of Chicago analogous how Uncle Sam symbolizes America.
-The Chicago Inter Ocean sponsored a contest for “a figure typical of Chicago’s spirit” to represent the city, sort of Chicago’s own Uncle Sam.
+“I Will” was an allegorical goddess symbolizing the City of Chicago analogous to how Uncle Sam symbolizes America.
+The Chicago Inter Ocean sponsored a contest for “a figure typical of Chicago’s spirit” to represent the city.
 Charles Holloway designed a goddess suited for battle with a phoenix on her helmet and “I Will” on her breastplate.
-He won the contest, and the Inter Ocean used “I Will” in their advertising for the 1893 World’s Fair.
-After the fair, “I Will” (both the goddess and the phrase) were used in Chicago marketing.
+Holloway won the contest and the Inter Ocean used “I Will” in their advertising for the 1893 World’s Fair.
+After the event, “I Will” (both the goddess and the phrase) were used in Chicago marketing.

 Neil Gale, P. (2020).
 Chicago's "I Will" Motto and "Y" Municipal Device History..
 Drloihjournal.blogspot.com.
 Retrieved from https://drloihjournal.blogspot.com/2017/05/chicagos-i-will-motto-and-y-m....

 Winslow, C. Spaulding., Wilder, R. Everett.
 (1947).
 Early Chicago: as seen by a cartoonist.
 Chicago: Charles S. Winslow.